carboncopies/BrainGenix-API/Docs/API.md

 **Response**:
  - (bgStatus) `StatusCode=` Enum indicating the status of this API call.
  - (string) `SystemState=` String indicating the current state of the service.
 Can be "Healthy", "Degraded", "Failed".
+ - (bgServiceStatus) `ServiceStateAPI=` Enum indicating the state of the API Service.
+ - (bgServiceStatus) `ServiceStateAPIDB=` Enum indicating the state of the API Database Service.
  - (bgServiceStatus) `ServiceStateNES=` Enum indicating the state of the NES Service.
-Shows more detail than the above quick reference data.
+ - (bgServiceStatus) `ServiceStateERS=` Enum indicating the state of the ERS Service.
+ - (bgServiceStatus) `ServiceStateSTS=` Enum indicating the state of the STS Service.